 When slurry results report less than pH 5.5 lime is spread over the affected waste rock area to bring the pH over 5.5.
 This contingency measure ensures that acid rock drainage is mitigated until final encapsulation.
-The PAF pH slurry testing Standard Operating Procedure (WAI-200-PRO-031) was last reviewed in June 2017 (Appendix E).
+The PAF pH slurry testing Standard Operating Procedure (WAI-200-PRO-031) was last reviewed in 2024 (Appendix E).

-The location of waste rock placement and pH slurry results are plotted on aerial photos for reporting.
+The location of waste rock placement and pH slurry results are plotted on aerial photos for reporting and results presented in the Annual Geochemistry Report.